talkable/talkable-docs/source/integration/loyalty/integration_components.rst

    <div id="talkable-loyalty"></div>

 The `Talkable Initialization Script <Initialization Script_>`_ must be present in your head template in order for the Loyalty Dashboard to work.
-The placement of the DIV tag is important since it's going to determine where the campaign will be shown.
+The placement of the DIV tag is important since it's going to determine where the campaign will be rendered.

 .. note::
    The same DIV tag is used for both Loyalty Dashboard and Loyalty Redeem Widget.